Cyriaque Lamar

 “Just tell us what it says!” shook the Xozebo.

-“Four minutes.
-Pig, do not take your eyes off the other side of the river.”
+“Four minutes,” said Xoz.
+“Tips, whatever you do, do not take your eyes off the river.”

-It snapped thicket and tree, like a flash flood drowning the entire world.
+Across the river, a living sludge exploded out of the woods, snapping thicket and branch, like a flash flood drowning the world.

 Xoz froze.